Discover what’s new before everyone else:

 Galerie Objets Inanimés: Marseille’s most poetic design space

 Founded by Julie Pailhas, Galerie Objets Inanimés curates design with feeling, celebrating the poetry of form, texture and time.
-Pailhas likes to bring together vintage treasures, contemporary design and one-of-a-kind artisanal pieces that share a quiet beauty.
-Galerie Objets Inanimés features light sculptures by designer Adélie Ducasse, an exclusive ceramic collection crafted in very limited editions, alongside creations from Claire Cosnefroy and Olivia Cognet.
-The gallery’s spring exhibition explores stillness and form, where muted tones and organic textures create a hushed, almost meditative atmosphere.
-Sunlight shifts across linen-draped windows, casting soft shadows on sculptural works that seem to hold their own quiet weight.
-Get in touch with Julie via the Objets Inanimés Instagram or the website to arrange your visit and to find out the exact address of her gallery.
+Pailhas brings together vintage treasures, contemporary design and one-of-a-kind artisanal pieces that share a quiet beauty.
+For example, the gallery shows light sculptures by Adélie Ducasse, an exclusive ceramic collection in limited editions and works by Claire Cosnefroy and Olivia Cognet.
+This spring, the exhibition explores stillness and form, where muted tones and organic textures create a hushed, almost meditative atmosphere.
+As the sunlight shifts across linen-draped windows, soft shadows fall on sculptural works that appear to carry their own quiet weight.
+Finally, get in touch with Julie via Instagram or the website to arrange a visit and find the exact address.

 Galerie Objets Inanimés